bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 -   `fsnative`: The subject-specific FreeSurfer T1w space.
 This corresponds to the original scanner image after it is re-sampled and re-scaled to an isotropic 1 mm 256x256x256 volume in RAS orientation.
-The origin is wherever the original origin of the ``orig.mgz`` file is.
 The origin MUST be the Anterior Commissure.

 -   `fsnativetkr`: The subject-specific FreeSurfer T1w space.
 The origin of the coordinate system is at the center of isotropic 1 mm 256x256x256